ping-pub/explorer/README.md

 ## Do you want Look to explore your blockchain?

 If you want Look to explore your blockchain, pull a request [here](https://github.com/liangping/look/issues), We will explore your chains as soon as possibe.
-And most important thing is that Look is free for all public cosmos-based blockchains.
+And the most important thing is that Look is free for all public cosmos-based blockchains.